hanwenzhang123/fullstack-note/mock/README.md

 - Split your modules properly according to the dependency graph

 Lazy Loading
+- `React.lazy` and `React.suspense` support lazy loading with webpack.
-- Load certain part of the comp tree only when its in use
+- Load certain part of the component tree only when its in use.
 - Split your code at logical breakpoints, and then loading it once the user has done something that requires a new block of code.
-- components inside, we can wrap the comp with lazy load to delay the loading and improve performance
+- Wrap the component inside with lazy load to delay the loading and improve performance

 #### Minification - Minifier/uglifier
 - make your code prettier, make it more efficient during compiling phase